 Only food could rouse you.
 You discover that a man who has gone even a week on bread and margarine is not a man any longer, only a belly with a few accessory organs.

 And yet, in Down and Out, there is a distance between the author and the subject.
 Orwell reports stabbings, rape, and theft with dispassionate curiosity.
-The individuals he meets feel slightly shallow, their most exciting traits exaggerated.
+The individuals he meets feel slightly shallow, their most exciting traits exaggerated to be even humorous.
 He treats many as characters, not people.
-He shoulders the burden of witnessing their lives, but it keeps him apart.
+He shoulders the burden of witnessing their lives, but it keeps him apart from others.
+They were apart, and Orwell could return home to his family.
+Is his journalistic distance inevitable?

-Nevertheless, Down and Out is full of penetrating observation, clear, unadorned writing, and a nascent passion to speak for the socially oppressed.
-The man who conceived such unique, enduring work as 1984 and Animal Farm is molded here.
+Nevertheless, Down and Out is full of penetrating observation, clear, unadorned writing, and a nascent passion for speaking for the socially oppressed.
+The man who conceived such unique, enduring works as 1984 and Animal Farm - both written in the 1940s, is moulded on these journal pages.

 When you are approaching poverty, you make one discovery which outweighs some of the others.
 You discover boredom and mean complications and the beginnings of hunger, but you also discover the great redeeming feature of poverty: the fact that it annihilates the future.